chemisus/chemisus.odm/README.md

 developer to make sure that some form of structure is kept.
 CouchDB stores each document as a JSON object.

-What chemisus.odm will attempt to do is make it easier for the developer to store and retrieve these documents.
-If the document happens to be a PHP object, then chemisus.odm will automatically "serialize" and "unserialize" the object to and from a JSON object.
+What Snuggie will attempt to do is make it easier for the developer to store and retrieve these documents.
+If the document happens to be a PHP object, then Snuggie will automatically "serialize" and "unserialize" the object to and from a JSON object.
 Quotes are on serialize and unseralize, because these processes are different then just calling php's serialize() and unseralize() functions, which return a string that is hard to read and even harder to manipulate.

-How chemisus.odm serializes differently than PHP is that it first creates an array with at least two key value set to the class name of the object.
+How Snuggie serializes differently than PHP is that it first creates an array with at least two key value set to the class name of the object.
 These keys have unique names "$$object" and "$$base". $$object is a string value representing the class name of the object being saved. $$base is an array value, where each key